Bandwidth-Samples/voice-bridge-ruby/README.md

 BW_USERNAME                   // Your Bandwidth API Token
 BW_PASSWORD                   // Your Bandwidth API Secret
 INBOUND_NUMBER               // Your Bandwidth Phone Number
-BANDWIDTH_VOICE_APPLICATION_ID       // Your Voice Application Id created in the dashboard OUTBOUND_NUMBER                  // The private phone number to receive the masked call BASE_CALLBACK_URL                             // Your public base url LOCAL_PORT                                 // The port number you wish to run the sample on
+BW_VOICE_APPLICATION_ID       // Your Voice Application Id created in the dashboard OUTBOUND_NUMBER                  // The private phone number to receive the masked call BASE_CALLBACK_URL                             // Your public base url LOCAL_PORT                                 // The port number you wish to run the sample on